Diana-Alvarez-Manjarrez/Amazon_Warehouse_Metrics/README.md

 ## Limitations of the Analysis
 •	The dataset is limited to recorded incidents only.
 Near misses and unreported injuries are not captured. <br>
-•	Some root causes may be subjective human interpretation
+•	Some root causes may be subjective human interpretation.

 ## Conclusion
 The data shows that safety incidents at the warehouse are highly concentrated in specific tasks and work areas, rather than distributed evenly across the facility.
 Ergonomic-related injuries—such as overexertion, awkward posture, repetitive lifting, and material handling—represent the largest category, indicating that physical strain is embedded into the core workflow.
 Although many cases remain at the first-aid level, their frequency signals underlying operational inefficiencies, fatigue risk, and process design issues that can quietly impact staffing levels, morale, and throughput. <br><br>